Smellen/SplunkeGSD/README.md

 Iteration 1
 ============
-Released: XX/02/2014
+Released: 12/02/2014

 Implemented:
 - (Feature 9) Process simulator that calculates progress on each task for each module for each simulated day in the game.
 Taking into account the development method (waterfall or agile; follow-the-sun are taken into account sperately).

+A page refresh simulates the end of a day.
+It will display the current effort and at what stage the module is at or if it has been completed.

+Example Output:
+[Test Module is 10.0 of 60.8879480518 done.
+Current Stage: Implementation]

+[Test Module is 39.2829866538 of 39.2829866538 done.
+Current Stage: Complete]

 Known Issues:
--(1) web2py Invalid Request when trying to access localhost/SplunkeGSD
+- (1) web2py Invalid Request when trying to access localhost/SplunkeGSD

 Fixed Issues:
--(1) Do not remove/unistall Welcome application.
-Welcome application takes care of admin login.
+- (1) Do not remove/unistall Welcome application in the applications folder.
+The welcome application takes care of admin login for web2py.
+Without this application web2py cannot be used.